In this Article

 What is the Role of White Blood Cells?

 The white blood cells that are produced in the bone marrow have various functions.
-On a general note, the principal aim is to be the horsepower of the immune system, but in particular, different sets of white blood cells have different roles.
+On a general note, their principal aim is to be the horsepower of the immune system, but in particular, different sets of white blood cells have different roles.

-- Neutrophils: They are mostly populated by the cells and take the largest room.
+They are mostly populated by the cells and take the largest room.
 They fight infections of bacterial or fungal nature.

-- Monocytes: These pull and suck in toxic waste and bacteria, eventually destroying them.
+These pull and suck in toxic waste and bacteria, eventually destroying them.

-- Eosinophils: These are the soldiers who shield the body against parasites and allergic reactions.
+These are the soldiers who shield the body against parasites and allergic reactions.

-- Basophils: They may be lesser than 1% of white blood cells, but they work hard at regularising blood flow and increasing cells for the immune system to stay strong through illness.
+They may be lesser than 1% of white blood cells, but they work hard at regularising blood flow and increasing cells for the immune system to stay strong through illness.

-- Lymphocytes: They produce antibodies against foreign particles and destroy them.
+They produce antibodies against foreign particles and destroy them.

 - The white blood cell count increases when the immune system is fighting an infection.
-The high population of these cells indicates a requirement for such support for the immune system.
+The high population of these cells indicates a requirement for support of the immune system.
 The causes could be trauma, pregnancy, allergic reactions, or autoimmune disorder.
 Some symptoms linked to increased white blood cells are fever, dizziness, frequent allergic reactions, and inflammation.

-- White blood cells decrease when an infection dominates the cells which makes the immune system weak and further weakens the body.
+- White blood cells decrease when an infection dominates the cells, which makes the immune system weak and further weakens the body.
 The causes of it could be bone marrow malfunction, infections, and sepsis.
 Some symptoms linked to decreased white blood cells are lethargy, tiredness, and serious compilations of simple infections.

 These changes are applicable to everyone.
-Pregnant women would see some similar changes and during most times; these changes are harmless:
+Pregnant women would see some similar changes, and during most times, these changes are harmless:

 There is an increase in these cells during pregnancy, but it’s not dangerous to the body or the foetus.
 It only indicates the bone marrow’s response to the increased production of red blood cells.